 What is the deadline for adopting a safe harbor 401(k) plan?

-In general, the deadline for adopting a new safe harbor 401(k) plan is October 1, 2019.
+In general, the deadline for adopting a new safe harbor 401(k) plan is October 1, 2020.
 There are, however, certain notice requirements that must be satisfied, and eligible employees must be provided a reasonable period of time to make their deferral elections.
 In a new plan, the rule is that all eligible employees must have at least three months to make elective deferrals under the plan, so planning ahead is key!
+Remember, most investment platforms take 30-45 days to be ready to accept contributions.

 Are there limits on the amounts that can be deferred?